gautamnakum40/Stock-Market-Performance-Excel/README.md

 - Dashboard to visualize stock performance and key insights

 ## Data Sources
-- Yahoo Finance (yfinance): Used to fetch historical data for select group of stocks.
+- Yahoo Finance (yfinance): Used to fetch historical data for select group of stocks, Python code [File](https://github.com/gautamnakum40/Stock_Market_Performance_Analysis_Using_Advanced_Excel/blob/main/import-stocks-data.ipynb)
 -  It includes stock prices, trading volumes, and related metrics.
 -  Data from 2019-2024 was collected for long-term analysis of  market trends for last 5 years.